11 Photos From the Opportunity Rover's Mission on Mars

 On October 5, 2005—four months after Opportunity got stuck in an area NASA nicknamed "Purgatory Dune"—the rover skirted wind-deposited drifts in the center of the Erebus Crater, heading west along the outcrop (the light-toned rock) on the crater's rim, and snapped this photo with its PanCam.

 Located on the western ledge of the Erebus Crater, this ledge—called "Payson"—has a diverse range of primary and secondary sedimentary layers formed billions of years ago.
 According to NASA, "these structures likely result from an interplay between windblown and water-involved processes."
 Opportunity snapped this photo on April 5, 2006.

 On October 20, 2007, Opportunity celebrated its second Martian birthday (one Martian year = 687 Earth days) by snapping this photo of Cape Verde, a promontory that juts out of the wall of the Victoria Crater.
 Scattered light from dust on the front sapphire window of the rover's camera created the soft quality of the image and the haze in the right corner.

 6. and 7.
-Hard at work on Marquette Island
+Opportunity rover is hard at work on Marquette Island.

 On November 19, 2009, the rover used its rock abrasion tool to analyze a 2-inch diameter area of Marquette, which scientists called "Peck Bay."

 Opportunity snapped a photo of this small crater, informally called Skylab, on May 12, 2011.
 Scientists estimate that the 30-foot crater was formed within the past 100,000 years.
+Click the photo for a larger version.
 You can also see the crater in stereo if you have a pair of anaglyph glasses!